idelsink/yad2ogg/README.md

 At this moment it uses the following tools:

--   ffmpeg, for converting the files
+-   ffmpeg, for converting the files (or avconv if ffmpeg is not available)
 -   dialog, for the GUI (if not installed, the terminal mode is still available)

 ## Warning